stadium-software/repeater-datagrid-client-side/README.md

 ### Container
 A *Container* is the wrapper for all DataGrid controls
 1. Drag a *Container* control to the page and give it a suitable name (e.g. DataGridContainer)
-3. Add a class of your choice to the control *Classes* property to uniquely identify the control in the application (e.g. server-side-datagrid)
+3. Add a class of your choice to the control *Classes* property to uniquely identify the control in the application (e.g. client-side-datagrid)

 ### Grid
 A *Grid* control will create the DataGrid rows and columns